 It is vital to archive open source packages downloaded from the web in their original form.
-These packages will be used in a later stage (prior to distribution) to verify and track any changes introduced to the source code by computing the difference between the original package and the modified package.
-If a third-party software provider uses open source, the product team integrating that code into the product must submit an OSRB usage form describing the open source to be used.
-If the third-party software provider provides only binaries, not source code, then the product team and/or the software supplier manager who manages the relationship with the third-party software provider must obtain a confirmation (for instance, a scan report) that there is no open source in the provided software.
+These packages will be used in a later stage (prior to distribution)

+to verify and track any changes introduced to the source code by computing the difference between the original package and the modified package.

+If a third party software provider uses open source, the product team integrating that code into the product must submit an OSRB usage covering the open source code used by the third party software provider.
-Table 6.
-Information requested as part of the OSRB usage form

-Field Description

-Submitter Information Company ID of employee submitting the form (facilitating retrieval of employee name, phone, email, manager, location, and team from a company directory)

-OSS Code Information Package name and version

-Software class: open source, internally developed, third-party shrink-wrap

-Website URL

-Description

-License name and version

-License website URL

-Software category: OS/kernel, driver, middleware, library, utility, other (explain), etc.

-Benefits of using the OSS component

-Alternatives to using the component/package

-Consequences of not using the software

-Location of the software in the SCMS

-Use Case Internal (tools, IT, etc.)

-Distributed as part of a product

-Enabling an outward-facing service

-Modification Modified (Y/N)?

-Includes company IP?

-Exposes IP?
+If the third party software provider delivers only binaries, not source code, then the company must obtain a confirmation (for instance, a scan report) from them in a disclosure format that list all open source code used in those binaries along with a statement that insures compliance in terms of notices and source code availability (when applicable).